Jama-analyst/HR-Summary-Dashboard/README.md

 # HR-Summary-Dashboard
+This HR Summary Dashboard provides a high-level overview of the organization’s workforce, focusing on demographics, departmental distribution, and financial metrics across all global operations.

+Key Performance Indicators (KPIs)
+The organization maintains a workforce of 1,470 employees (1.47K) with the following averages:

+Average Monthly Income: 6.5K

+Average Monthly Rate: 14.3K

+Average Job Experience: 13.92 years

+Workforce Composition
+Gender Diversity
+The workforce shows a significant gender lean, with 60% identifying as Female and 40% as Male.
+This ratio remains relatively consistent across various departments, though the total volume of employees varies.

+Marital Status
+The employee population is predominantly composed of married individuals:

+Married: 45.6%

+Single: 32.1%

+Divorced: 22.3%

+Departmental Insights
+The dashboard utilizes numerical identifiers for departments (1 through 6).

+Employee Count: Department 6 is the largest by a wide margin, employing over 400 individuals.
+Department 1 is the smallest, with fewer than 100 employees.

+Income Distribution: While Department 6 has the highest headcount, Department 4 appears to command the highest average monthly income, peaking at approximately 7,604.88 for male employees.

+Gender Pay Parity: In most departments, the average monthly income between male and female employees is closely aligned, suggesting equitable pay structures across the numerical divisions.

+Engagement Factors
+The "Factors Affecting Job Experience" radar chart indicates multiple data points influencing the employee lifecycle.
+While specific labels are minimized, the distribution suggests that job experience is influenced by a balanced mix of internal factors rather than a single outlier.

+Observation: The organization possesses a highly experienced workforce (averaging nearly 14 years).
+This suggests high retention rates, though it may also indicate a need for succession planning as senior staff approach retirement.
 # Business-Insight-360
 ## Company's Background
 AtliQ Hardware is a hardware retail company, which offers a range of products such as PCs, mouse, printers.
 It has become the fast-growing company in electronic goods market.
 Even though they grew substantially in the last few years, they had a bitter experience in Latin America.